Global Fertility Rate Continues To Fall: How Governments Could Prepare

 Fatimata Badini, 13 months old, sits in a weighting scale bowl during a free medical consultation at the Medical Center's maternity ward in Dori, Burkina Faso, on November 24, 2021.
 REUTERS/Anne Mimault

-By 2100, more than 3 in 4 children (77%) will be born in low- and middle-income countries.
+By 2100, more than 3 in 4 children (77%) will be born in low- or middle-income countries.
 That will include more than one-third of the world's births (35%) in low-income countries, which today make up about 18% of the total.
 By contrast, only about 1 in 10 (11%) children will be born in high-income countries in 2100.

 In today's high-income countries, the shrinking fertility rate will mean a shrinking labor force, with fewer working-age adults available to support a larger aging population that will be living longer.
 Policymakers will therefore need to plan for the increased pressure on health insurance, social security, and health-care infrastructure, the study authors note.